Finding story inspiration through visual art

 - A well-developed character, setting or mood.
 By creating a mood board, you will unconsciously hone your characters, setting, story and mood.
 Plus you’ll have the knowledge to go home and create more mood boards for future projects to help develop stories and remain inspired.

 - Knowledge of how visual artists use imagery to convey story.
 Through hearing art-focused stories out loud, you will learn to use imagery in your writing more effectively—to move the story forward, convey tone, and build character.

 - Feeling like a Renaissance person.
 One art-form always feeds another.
 Painting feeds music feeds design feeds writing.
 Creating a mood board will leave you feeling energetic, creative, and confident.

 - Skill Level: All writers or artists over the age of 18.
 No prior art or writing experience necessary.

 - Location: Los Angeles, CA: A private residence in West Hollywood, 90046 near Hollywood Blvd. and Laurel Canyon Blvd.

 - Instructor: Stephanie Storey

 - Registration Deadline: Saturday, July 4

 - Important Terms & Conditions: This workshop is not confirmed until at least 4 people register, so do not wait to sign up.
 If 4 people do not register, you will be refunded in full on the registration deadline date.
-Keep an eye on this site for number of registrations and share with your friends!
+Keep an eye on this site for the number of registrations and share it with your friends!
 Once 4 people register, the cost is non-refundable.
 If you cannot attend the workshop and you speak to us prior to the registration deadline date, we will transfer your registration to another workshop.
 After the registration date, the workshop is non-refundable and non-transferable.
 Attendance at this workshop qualifies you for the returning member discount on future workshops.
 Read our full refund policy here.